This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-It’s also wonderfully easy to make, too!
-Marinating does take a full 6 hours to get the chicken really flavorful, but I promise the end justifies the means.
-After the chicken breasts soak up all of those zesty flavors in that time period, all you have to do is flip the breasts around in a pan until cooked through, and you’re done!
+This foolproof recipe does require marinating the chicken for 6 hours to maximize the flavor, so just be sure to keep that in mind.
+After the chicken breasts soak up all of those flavors in that time period, all you have to do is flip the breasts around in a pan until cooked through, and you’re done!

 • Chicken breasts – Before marinating the chicken breasts, make sure to pat them dry with a paper towel.